Skip to main content

 In an emergency situation, work involving a regulated or significant tree can be undertaken without first having received a development approval.

-Please note that you will need to first contact an arborist or suitable person in a position to be able to verify that the tree needed to be removed.
-In this instance, as soon as practicable after the emergency work is undertaken, the owner of the significant tree must lodge a development application for the work undertaken.
+Please note that you will need to first contact an arborist or suitable person in a position to be able to verify that the tree needed to be removed/made safe.